 CSV merging tip:

-Note that your CSV source files should all have the same layout (e.g. matching headers and columns) so that Sheetgo can consolidate the data correctly into one sheet.
+Note that your CSV source files should all have the same layout (e.g. matching headers and columns) so that Sheetgo can merge the data correctly into one sheet.

 Step 3: Identify the data source (optional)

-When you’ve loaded all of your CSV source files into Sheetgo and applied optional settings, click the Continue button.
+Once you’ve loaded all of your CSV source files into Sheetgo and applied optional settings, click Next.

-Under Send data to, select which file you want to merge, or consolidate, the CSV data into.
-This can be
+Scroll down to the Send to section.
+Select which file you want to merge the CSV data into.
+This can be:

 - A new CSV file or an existing CSV file.